roman-mueller/puppet4-sandbox/README.md

 $ sudo /opt/puppetlabs/bin/puppet agent -t
 ```

-Changes made in `code/environments/production/*` do not always get picked up by the puppetserver.
+Changes made in `code/environments/production/*` do not always get picked up by the puppetserver (https://tickets.puppetlabs.com/browse/SERVER-559).
 I tried to debug this but couldn't figure it out.
 It is not related to VirtualBox synced_folders, it also happens with local files in the VM.
 If you made changes which don't get applied, try restarting the puppetserver: `systemctl restart puppetserver.service`